Configure a custom domain name in Azure App Service

 Assuming the custom domain name is ‘contoso.com’, this would create the following records:

 If you create an A record, web app also requires a special CNAME record, which is used to verify that you own the domain you are attempting to use.
 This CNAME record must have the following form.

 Visitors to your web app will not see the awverify subdomain; it’s only for Azure to verify your domain.

 It can take some time for CNAME records created in the previous steps to propagate through the DNS system.
 You cannot add the domain name of to your web app until the CNAME has propagated.
 If you are using an A record, you cannot add the A record domain name to your web app until the awverify CNAME record created in the previous step has propagated.

 You can use a service such as http://www.digwebinterface.com/ to verify that the CNAME is available.

 Use the DOMAIN NAMES text boxes to enter the domain names to associate with this web app.

 Click Save to save the domain name configuration.

-Once configuration has completed, the custom domain name will be listed in the domain names section of the Custom domains and SSL blade for your web app.
+Once configuration has completed, the custom domain name will be listed in the domain names section of your web app.

 At this point, you should be able to enter the custom domain name in your browser and see that it successfully takes you to your web app.